-When the series begins in 2027, Mags has thrived for years on smuggling, hijacking, thievery, and other non-traditional means of connecting goods with buyers.
-But her random acts of piracy have a method to their madness, and her closest friends are beginning to understand she has big plans to technologically revolutionize life in the Asteroid Belt – if she can live long enough to pull them off.
+When the series opens in 2027, Mags has thrived for years on smuggling, hijacking, thievery, and other non-traditional means of connecting goods with buyers.
+But her random acts of piracy have a method to their madness, and she has big plans to technologically revolutionize life in the Asteroid Belt—if she can live long enough to pull them off.

 Mags displays feline qualities: enhanced night vision, sensitive hearing, a superior sense of smell, and fast reflexes.
 No one knows for sure why she has a tail or possesses these abilities, though Tarzi has some theories about evolution he would be happy to bore you with.

 Mags is a tough scrapper and an ace dancer.
 She keeps an armory of vintage twentieth-century weapons aboard her ship.
 Though reckless, hot-tempered, and prone to profanity, she has genius-level math skills and formidable musical talents.

 A calico cat who just can’t get enough of space travel, Patches enjoys piracy, partying, and rescuing Mags when she needs it.
 Patches began life in 2026 as a fairly normal cat with no special powers.
 In Patches the Immortal, she received a magical science transformation that rendered her impervious to the rigors of space travel.
 But just because she can’t get hurt doesn’t mean she can’t get into trouble!

 A nudist and anarchist like most cats, Patches thinks dressing up is for humans.
 She refuses to wear a collar or a silly sweater, although Celina and Tarzi discovered they could spin her hair into thread to make indestructible socks.